DataDog/documentation/content/en/tracing/api_catalog/explore_and_catalog_apis.md

 The ownership information -- team, on-call information, communication details -- is derived from the service definition supplied from the Service Catalog.
 The service owner owns all of the endpoints connected to the service.

-{{< img src="tracing/api_catalog/api-catalog-team-details.png" alt="The team details panel in the endpoint details page, showing the name and communication information for the team that owns the endpoint, as defined in Service Catalog" style="width:100%;" >}}
+{{< img src="tracing/api_catalog/api-catalog-endpoint-details.png" alt="The team details panel in the endpoint details page, showing the name and communication information for the team that owns the endpoint" style="width:100%;" >}}

 <!--## Assess monitoring gaps TKTK -->